rehierl/node-tree-outliner/1-basics/2-2-hierarchy-of-sets.md

 * All (strict) subsets of a set are said to be the set's **inner** sets.
-* All sets to which a set is a (strict) subset are said to be the set's **outer** sets.
+* All sets to which a set is an inner set are said to be the set's **outer** sets.

-With regards to a simple setup, and because any set is a subset to itself, any set can be understood to be an inner and an outer set to itself.
-In contrary to that, and with regards to a strict setup, no set is a strict subset and therefore neither an inner, nor an outer set to itself.
+With regards to a simple setup, and because any set is a subset to itself, any set can be understood to be an inner and an outer set to itself (loops).
+In contrary to that, and with regards to a strict setup, no set is a strict subset and therefore neither an inner, nor an outer set to itself (no loops).

-Note that two sets, which are independent from each other, are not understood to be outside of each other, not even if both sets have the same parent set (i.e. siblings).
+Note that two sets, which are independent from each other, are not understood to be outside of each other, not even if both sets have the same parent set (siblings).
 That is, "outside" and "not inside" are not equivalent.

-* Any outer set of set S (except for S itself) is an **ancestor set** and as such **super-ordinate** to (or **more significant** than) S.
+* Any outer set of set S (except for S itself) is an **ancestor set** and as such **super-ordinate** to, or **more significant** than S.
-* Any inner set of set S (except for S itself) is a **descendant set** and as such **sub-ordinate** to (or **less significant** than) S.
+* Any inner set of set S (except for S itself) is a **descendant set** and as such **sub-ordinate** to, or **less significant** than S.

 Note that no set is understood to be an ancestor and/or a descendant set to itself.

-Note that the empty set is a descendant set to any other set.
-Because of that, a hierarchy (see below) must not contain the empty set.
+Note that the empty set is a strict subset to any non-empty set.
+And, because of that, any non-empty set is an ancestor to the empty set.
+The empty set is therefore the only set possible that may have ancestors that are independent from one another.
+Consequently, a hierarchy (see below) must not contain the empty set.
+From this point on, all sets are therefore assumed to be non-empty.

 * A set, that has no ancestor set, is said to be a **root set**.
 * The least significant ancestor set of set S